-We’ll give you all the necessary documentation for your Building WOF, and we can help you set up record-keeping procedures.
+We’ll give you all the necessary documentation for your Building WOF in Auckland, and we can help you set up record-keeping procedures.
 All documentation related to our inspections as well as repair and maintenance work must be retained for a minimum of two years.

 We’ll provide you with a copy of the Building WOF in Taupo that you need to display in your building.
 A copy of the Building WOF and any other required documentation is also sent to the Council.